Aritra101/Photo-Studio/README.md

 3. Tap on an image to view it in full screen.
 4. Perform photo management operations, such as adding or deleting photos, as per the provided options.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the Android Photo Gallery project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add your feature description'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Create a pull request explaining your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).